roshanavand/infrastructure/README.md

 $ ruby helloworld_former.rb
 ```

-The stack creation could take up to 30 minutes. meanwhile you can see the creation progress on the screen, wait untill it's finished:
+The stack creation usually takes about 30 minutes. meanwhile you can see the creation progress on the screen, wait until it's finished:
 ```sh
 AWS::CloudFormation::Stack                                            CREATE_IN_PROGRESS
 AWS::ElasticLoadBalancing::LoadBalancer                               CREATE_IN_PROGRESS